 The moving parts of any machine present a potential for severe injury.
 Amputations, fractures, lacerations, or crushing injuries are all too common, and in the presence of large moving parts, not often found here at CMU fortunately, people have been pulled into the machinery and suffered fatal injuries.
 Understanding the purpose and importance of machine guarding is important to anyone working around even the smallest of moving parts, such as a belt pulley.

 The most common problems we are seeing on campus are missing guards or guards that do not provide complete protection.
 Many of our older guards are open in the back, making it very easy for a worker to reach around for something and have his hand pulled into an operating drive pulley.
 As we discover these we are getting them fully enclosed.
-If you are aware of any, let your foreman know, or call Jim Gindlesperger in EH&S so it can be placed on a repair list.
+If you are aware of any, let your foreman know, and call EH&S (8-8182) so it can be placed on a repair list.

 If you take a guard off a piece of equipment to perform maintenance, be sure to replace it.
 Often our inspections find guards sitting on the floor beside the piece of equipment they are meant to guard.
 Having them beside the equipment, or even nearby, provides zero protection.
 Guards must be in place to be effective.
 Always replace guards that you remove to perform a repair or maintenance.
 If you run across any guards that have been left off, replace them, also.